101 Cooking For Two

 six potatoes boiling in black pan

-• Remove from the water and place the potatoes in the refrigerator to cool for a couple of hours.
+• Remove the potatoes from the water and place them in the refrigerator to cool for a few hours.
 Peel the potatoes.

 moving cooked potatoes to a dish to cool

-• After they have cooled, the skin comes off easily with scrapping.
+• After they have cooled, the skin comes off easily with scraping.
 Shred the potatoes.
-Here I'm hand shredding, but a food processor would be fine.
+I hand-shred, but a food processor would be fine.

 grating potatoes into large glass mixing bowl

 • Clean and slice six green onions.
-To the potatoes, add 2 cups sour cream, 2 cups of sharp cheddar cheese shredded, 1 teaspoon salt, ½ teaspoon pepper, and the green onions.
+Add 2 cups sour cream, 2 cups shredded sharp cheddar cheese, 1 teaspoon salt, ยฝ teaspoon pepper, and the green onions to the potatoes.

 adding shredded cheese to mixing bowl with alll other ingredients

 • Mix well.
-Spray a larger baking pan with PAM and add the mixture.
-Smooth top.
-At this point, you can cook or cover and refrigerate for a day before cooking.
+Spray a 9 by 13 or 2ยฝ-quart casserole dish with PAM, add the mixture, and smooth the top.
+At this point, you can cook or cover and refrigerate for 1 to 2 days before cooking.

 moving raw potato casserole into baking dish